-In micro-economics, at least, we posit that this dearth of research on Central Asia is due in large part to a lack of accessible and useful primary survey data, with a particular lack of micro-level panel data.
-Naturally, there are many reasons for this lack of data, including a lack of funding, a lack of capacity to conduct such research, and the lack of political freedom necessary to conduct primary research.
+lack of data, including a lack of funding, a lack of capacity to conduct such surveys and analyze the resulting data, and the lack of political freedom necessary to conduct primary research.
 However, we also argue and demonstrate that these constraints can be, and are being, overcome, offering many new opportunities for research at the intersection of transition and development.